Metabolic Confusion Diet: What Is It and How Does It Work?

 Table of Contents

-The metabolic confusion diet is a diet plan that aims to keep your metabolism on its toes by changing up your daily calorie consumption.
-Proponents claim cycling between lower and higher calorie intake can reduce metabolic adaptations that occur with typical weight loss from calorie restriction
+The metabolic confusion diet is a diet plan that aims to keep your metabolism on its toes by changing your daily calorie consumption.
+Proponents claim cycling between lower and higher calorie intake can reduce metabolic adaptations that occur with typical weight loss from calorie restriction.

 Also known as calorie cycling or calorie shifting, the metabolic confusion diet is slightly different from a typical calorie-restricted diet.
-Instead of following a low-calorie diet day after day, metabolic confusion alternates between higher and lower calories, either daily or weekly.
+Instead of following a low-calorie diet day after day, metabolic confusion alternates between a higher or lower number of calories, either daily or weekly.
 Total calories for each day varies based on a person's nutritional needs but usually end up around 1200 to 1400 calories on low-calorie days and 2000-2400 on high-calorie days.

-Let's examine the pros and cons and what a typical plan looks like for the metabolic confusion diet.
+Let's examine the details behind the metabolic confusion diet.

 {{mid-cta}}